manishbawa0001/fastapi-app/Readme.md

 ### 2. If You Need to Build Your Own Image

-If you modify the application code, you must rebuild and push the container image.
+If you modify the application code or want to push it to your own registry, you must rebuild and push the container image.

 * **Crucial Note (Platform Compatibility):** AWS EKS worker nodes use the **AMD64** architecture.
 If you are building on a Mac with an M1/M2/M3 chip, you **must** specify the target platform using `docker buildx`.